brendatreto/World_Weather_Analysis/README.md

 # World Weather Analysis

 For this assignment we were given the task to improve the PlanMyTrip App.
-On top of the already working functions we were asked to comply with the following features:
+On top of the already working functions, we were asked to comply with the following features:

 `1` Add the weather description on specific locations